Investment Strategies-Are they Dependent on Age?Share this post

 Do Investment Strategies Depend on my Age?

 Against popular thought, age should not be the only factor (or perhaps even the primary factor) used as the determination of risk level for an investor.
-For example, consider the 80-year-old college professor who is not even spending the amount he draw from his state-funded pension plan and social security.
-If he also has a 403(b) plan containing $50,000, he does not necessarily need to be conservative with the 403(b) investment supply because he is 80 years old.
+For example, consider the 80-year-old college professor who is not even spending the amount he draws from his state-funded pension plan and social security.
+If he also has a 403(b)-plan containing $50,000, he does not necessarily need to be conservative with the 403(b)-investment supply because he is 80 years old.
 There is a high probability that his 40-year-old grandchildren will end up using the money instead of the professor.
 In this example, asset allocation could be based on when the money will be used, as opposed to the age of the owner of the account.